 Appropriations funding is a critical resource in supporting agencies focused on kidney research and public health.
 These funds allow agencies to support research, award grants to community-based organizations, and make advancements in the development of new life-saving medical treatment and drugs.
-The National Institutes of Health (NIH) and Center for Disease Control and Prevention (CDC) rely on the United States Congress for the funding needed to deliver services and programs to improve the lives of patients with end stage renal disease (ESRD).
+The National Institutes of Health (NIH) and Center for Disease Control and Prevention (CDC) rely on the United States Congress for the funding needed to deliver services and programs to improve the lives of patients with ESRD.

 The American Kidney Fund supports increased appropriations funding to ensure that there are adequate funding levels for programs focused on patients with kidney disease.

 Basic and clinical research is critical to understanding kidney disease—its causes, its progression, and the treatments that can either prevent it from developing or halt its progression. .
 Kidney disease research is funded through the National Institute of Diabetes, Digestive and Kidney Disease (NIDDK), which is part of the NIH.
 Federal funding for kidney disease research must be increased, especially given the prevalence of kidney disease and its disproportionately low level of funding compared to other diseases.
 AKF works to increase funding of kidney disease research.